-If your complaint is found to be justified, we will write to apologise to the people concerned, and if necessary, the matter will be reported to the Chief Officer of the Portfolio of Finance to consider remedial action.
+If your complaint is found to be justified, we will write to apologise to the people concerned, and if necessary, the matter will be reported to the Chief Officer of the Ministry of Finance to consider remedial action.

 We will investigate anonymous complaints in the same way outlined above and seek to put things right if the complaint is found to be justified.
 However, if an anonymous complaint involves alleged misconduct by a member of staff which, if proven, would be grounds for disciplinary action, then the appropriate officer responsible for disciplinary matters will investigate the complaint.